 Interestingly, the same methods employed to drain Bordeaux of swamp water are still in use today for the same purpose.
 To accomplish this, dikes are erected and pumping stations are installed to drain the water from the land.
 After the water has been removed, the now muddy surface area is planted with reeds.
 In time, the remaining water evaporates.
 At the same time, new water channels are created.
 This helps improve the drainage, so that the previously swamp like conditions do not develop again.
 Many of the original water channels are still in existence all over the Medoc.

 The Dutch were indispensable in the creation of Bordeaux.
 Aside from draining the swamps, it was due to their efforts as some of the first negociants that led to the increase in production and exportation of Bordeaux wine.
 When the 18th century was drawing to a close, due to the Spanish Succession War, it became difficult to export Bordeaux wine because ships were in danger while sailing across the English channel.
 At this time, trade was halted between France and England.
-At least official trade.
+At least with official trade.
 Unofficial trade soon took over.
 We know this because the best Bordeaux wine still managed to find its way to the London auction houses for wealthy, thirsty consumers.
 Much of that Bordeaux wine was confiscated by pirates.
 On the other hand, it was quite possible that private arrangements were made between pirates and the Bordeaux chateaux owners.